kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 That's it!
 Test it out.
 Log in and log out should work as expected.
 Now with the same logic you can add a list of sessions and make it possible to delete any session of your user, not only the current one.

-I also leave the authmagic code here for you references.
+I also leave the authmagic code [here](https://github.com/kotogavr/authmagic) for you reference.

-Happy coding
+Happy coding!